 (SPOT.ph) Admittedly, not all these games celebrate the spirit of Christmas, but since it is the season for merrymaking, you can be sure that you and your party guests will have the time of your life.
-From inebriated tilts to clean fun, laugh trips to serious competition, we have games that will fit any Christmas celebration.
+From inebriated tilts to childrens' fun, laugh trips to serious competition, we have games that will fit any Christmas celebration.

 Finish the Fruitcake

 It is our belief that you can create something fun out of nothing.
 Not only is this game holiday-appropriate, it is also a great way to get rid of all those fruitcake your family has collected throughout the years.
 Give everyone a large slice, and the last one who finishes is punished with a penalty.
-More fruitcake, maybe?
+More dessert, maybe?

 Here is a group of men who take the game way too seriously.
 They have strategies that you might want to consider stealing.